-In 2015, Elizabeth Pisani became increasingly interested in two linked issues: antimicrobial resistance and medicine quality.
-Ternyata was asked by the Antimicrobial Review (commissioned by UK Prime Minister David Cameron and chaired by economist Jim O’Neill) to review the links between the two.
+The UK has been leading the world in beginning to understand and tackle the threat of antimicrobial resistance.
+Ternyata was asked by the UK-commissioned Antimicrobial Review (chaired by economist Jim O’Neill) to review the links between medicine quality and antimicrobal resistance.
 The paper asks how poor quality medicines — that’s drugs that are badly made, badly stored or just plain fake — contribute to the development and spread of pathogens which don’t respond to common treatments.
 It proved fascinating work, the result of which is here (2.6MB .docx).

 We’ve been helping the World Health Organisation think about the value to individual countries of its annual efforts to make comparable estimates for health conditions for every nation in the world, and recently published a paper about why some health estimates are better than others.